harishrb/AICircle/README.md

   Keeping stats and math at fingertips is a great practice to follow.
 Wondering why?

+  Watch [The Math of Intelligence](https://www.youtube.com/watch?v=xRJCOz3AfYY) video by Siraj Raval on YouTube.

   <img src = "Resources/RelativeMedia/johnwooden1.jpg">

-  <strong>Some of the great resuorces to learn stats and essential math</strong>
+  <strong>Some of the great resources to learn stats and essential math</strong>
   <ul>
   <li>Statistics and Probability</li>
   <a href = "https://www.khanacademy.org/math/statistics-probability">Khan Academy</a>